 Ponies have lived on Dartmoor since prehistoric times.
 They roam freely on Dartmoor, but they all belong to different pony keepers.
-They are very friendly and are ideal for children to learn to ride and enjoy their company.
+They are very friendly and are ideal for children learning to ride or just enjoying their company.

 They have got used to the friendly ramblers walking along the paths.
-I was focused on composing an image, when the pony at the following image was walking up behind me and tried to see if I could offer him a treat – or maybe he was just interested in checking my composition of the rocks.
-He continued next to the rocks at the left on the previous picture and I photographed him as he started grazing again.
+I was focused on composing an image, when the pony to the left was walking up behind me and tried to see if I could offer him a treat – or maybe he was just interested in checking my photo composition.
+He continued next to the rocks at the right of the previous pictures, and I photographed him as he started grazing again.
 With the sunshine lighting him up, he was beautiful against the enormous block of granite behind him.